SpinalHDL/VexRiscvSoftcoreContest2018/README.rst

 - load command emitted in the Memory stage
 - Load result in the Writeback stage
 - No emulation
+- The CPU configuration isn't set to get the maximal DMIPS/Mhz but the maximal Dhrystones/s

 There is some comments about the design :